ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 ## How we see images: a theory of perception

+If I show you this picture, how would you describe it?

 <!-- key takeaway: we don't think in terms of pixels, we think in terms of
 modalities -->